runziggurat/zcash/src/tools/crawler/README.md

 ## Metrics

-The crawler collects some data for each node it visits and computes some metrics from that data.
+The crawler collects some data for each node it visits, then aggregates it and compiles related metrics.
 By default, it will only print and log these on exit (`Ctrl-C`) to a file called `crawler-log.txt`, unless the `--rpc-addr` argument is supplied, in which case these metrics will also be made available to RPC requests.

 Fetching metrics from the RPC via `cURL` (piping through [`jq`](https://github.com/stedolan/jq) for prettier output):